 MDA has tested a variety of micronutrient and phosphate fertilizer products for arsenic, cadmium, lead, and mercury.
 Several of these products are no longer licensed for sale in Minnesota.
-The results are posted on this MDA Web Page:

-In addition, product specific information is available from other states at the links below:
+Product specific information is available from other states at the links below:

 - California Department of Food and Agriculture